 "Son," Kelly interrupted, "there is no Belsnickel.
 He's only a legend, a myth, a story parents tell their children to get them to behave."

-"But he isn't.
-At first I thought the bad man was Belsnickel.
-I didn't want him to leave when he saw no one was home, so I snuck out of Mrs. Krauss' house while she was taking the cookies out of the oven."
+"But he isn't!
+At first I thought the bad man was Belsnickel when I saw him trying to get into our house through the dining room window.
+I didn't want him to leave when he saw no one was home, so I snuck out of Mrs. Krauss's house while she was taking the cookies out of the oven."

 "And you owe that poor woman an apology, young man!"
 Stacy chastised her son.

 "I came in through the same window and heard the man upstairs.
 I went into your bedroom and kneeled down in front of him, waiting for him to give me some candy.
 At first he looked scared, but then he looked mad.
 He said some bad words, the ones you told me I should never say.
 He then raised his metal stick and was going to hit me with it.
 I said, 'Belsnickel, I'm a good boy.
 You don't have to punish me.'
 Then I heard someone behind me say, 'Yes, Conner, you are a good boy, and you deserve to be rewarded.'
 I turned around, and there was the real Belsnickel!"